Justin-YimYim/Cpp-CompProg-Practice/sub-array/Segment Tree/Readme.md

 - we could use upper_bound - tmp.begin() - 1 to locate the number that smaller/ equal to target
 ### 2d SegTree
 - SegTree of SegTree
+- Not recommend to use.
+Too time consuming to implement.
+And if not properly puring, it will have huge time complexity.